Mozart409/traefik-workshop/03-docker-compose/Readme.md

 ## Start the project

-See all logs from docker-compose
+See all logs from docker compose

 ```bash
   make dev
 ```

-Hide all logs from docker-compose
+Hide all logs from docker compose

 ```bash
   make start